September 8

 Freddie Mercury, or Farrokh Bulsara really, when he was named in his native Zanzibar, before Zanzibar became democratic Tanzania and he became the Queen of Bohemian Rhapsody; born today in 1946

-The first (known, modern) circumnavigation of the globe was completed today in 1522, by the Spaniard Juan de Elcano, a name not much remembered (add him to my list of Sherpa Tenzings on July 24 and elsewhere), because the glory is given to his captain, Ferdinand Magellan.
+The first (known, modern) circumnavigation of the globe was completed today in 1522, by the Spaniard Juan de Elcano, a name not much remembered (I have added him to my list of Sherpa Tenzings), because the glory is given to his captain, Ferdinand Magellan.
 But Magellan didn't complete the voyage; he was stabbed to death in a stupid engagement with indigenes at Mactan in the Philipines on April 27th 1521.
-Elcano took charge and brought the ship safely home (see September 20).
+Elcano took charge and brought the ship safely home (see September 20 for a fuller version of the tale).
 The British, of course, claim that Drake was the first to achieve this achievement, sailing into the Pacific on July 23rd 1579.
 Fifty years behind, Brits; fifty years behind!

 The first permanent European settlement in North America, Saint Augustine in Florida, was founded today in 1664 - much more about this gorgeous little town when the book of my American road-trip is published, sometime soon.